Ridhwana/rails/guides/source/active_record_callbacks.md

 * `upsert`
 * `upsert_all`

-These methods should be used with caution, however, because important business rules and application logic may be kept in callbacks.
+WARNING.
+These methods should be used with caution because there may be important business rules and application logic in callbacks that you do not want to bypass.
 Bypassing them without understanding the potential implications may lead to invalid data.

 Halting Execution
 -----------------

 As you start registering new callbacks for your models, they will be queued for execution.
-This queue will include all your model's validations, the registered callbacks, and the database operation to be executed.
+This queue will include all of your model's validations, the registered callbacks, and the database operation to be executed.

 The whole callback chain is wrapped in a transaction.
 If any callback raises an exception, the execution chain gets halted and a ROLLBACK is issued.
-To intentionally stop a chain use:
+To intentionally halt a chain use:

 ```ruby
 throw :abort
 ```

 WARNING.
 Any exception that is not `ActiveRecord::Rollback` or `ActiveRecord::RecordInvalid` will be re-raised by Rails after the callback chain is halted.
-Additionally, may break code that does not expect methods like `save` and `update` (which normally try to return `true` or `false`) to raise an exception.
+Additionally, it may break code that does not expect methods like `save` and `update` (which normally try to return `true` or `false`) to raise an exception.

 NOTE: If an `ActiveRecord::RecordNotDestroyed` is raised within `after_destroy`, `before_destroy` or `around_destroy` callback, it will not be re-raised and the `destroy` method will return `false`.